 Go and minister.

-but set an example for the believers in speech, in conduct, in love, in faith, and in purity
+Minister in Christ: set an example for the believers in speech, in conduct, in love, in faith, and in purity

 This is not legalism nor a bunch of works we have to do in order for others to accept us and judge us in their own eyes.
 There judgment doesn’t matter.
 Only God’s.
 But here is the thing.